Why You Need an Agent When Buying a New Construction Home

 I wish more new construction buyers would have the same mindset.
 If they did, they would have a real estate agent on their side every time.

-Buying or even building a brand new home is an exciting thing.
-We get to choose our paint colors, finishes, floor plans and even the lot where we want to live.
+Buying or even building a brand-new home is an exciting thing.
+We get to choose our paint colors, finishes, floor plans, and even the lot where we want to live.
 In most cases, the builder welcomes you to a beautiful model home where you can enjoy free snacks and drinks while considering all of your different options.

 Let me explain that a little further.

 Many salespeople have a fiduciary duty to the builder.
-Sure, they can be helpful and nice…again, in many cases they are.
+Sure, they can be helpful and nice, again in many cases they are.
 But their established legal obligation is to prioritize the builder.
 And believe it or not, some salespeople don’t even have to hold a real estate license.
 If the salesperson is an employee, no license is required.

 Here are a few things to understand about having your own real estate agent and why it is a no-brainer:

 1. It is customary for the builder to pay your real estate agent’s fees.
 So when you “hire” an agent, you aren’t being charged a fee.
+There is no cost to you to hire one to represent you.

-3. YOUR real estate agent will be working for you.
+3. Your real estate agent will be working for you.
 There will be plenty of times when you need someone in your corner to advocate for you.
 If you have your own real estate agent, you will have a professional representing you who is invested in making sure you are happy with your new home.

 4. Builder contracts are not at all like a standard real estate agreement.
-Builders generally spend plenty of money up front to have THEIR attorneys draft contracts that are very one-sided to protect the builder.
+Builders generally spend plenty of money upfront to have their attorneys draft contracts that are very one-sided to protect the builder.
 An experienced agent can help you understand what you are getting into and in some cases, even work to have certain clauses changed for your benefit.